Battle of Shire (1936)

-The Battle of Shire (Italian: Battaglia dello Shirè) was a battle fought on the northern front of what was known as the Second Italo-Abyssinian War.
+The Battle of Shire (Italian: Battaglia dello Shirè) was fought on the northern front of what was known as the Second Italo-Abyssinian War.
 This battle consisted of attacks and counterattacks by Italian forces under Marshal of Italy Pietro Badoglio and Ethiopian forces under Ras Imru Haile Selassie.
 This battle was primarily fought in the Shire area of Ethiopia.

 Background

 On 3 October 1935, General Emilio De Bono advanced into Ethiopia from Eritrea without a declaration of war.
 De Bono had a force of approximately 100,000 Italian soldiers and 25,000 Eritrean soldiers to advance towards Addis Ababa.
 In December, after a brief period of inactivity and minor setbacks for the Italians, De Bono was replaced by Badoglio.

 Emperor Haile Selassie I launched the Christmas Offensive late in the year to test Badoglio.
 For a brief period of time, the initiative switched to the Ethiopians.